 High pH, Low TA

 Here you can add tartaric acid, and the rule of thumb will probably hold: the pH will drop about 0.1 pH unit for every gram of tartaric acid added per liter.
 The TA will of course go up 1 g/L at the same time.
-So if your pH was 4.0 and your TA was 5, you could add 4 g/L of tartaric acid and perhaps see the pH drop to about 3.6, while the TA should rise to 9.
+So if your pH was 4.0 and your TA was 5, you could add as much as 4 g/L of tartaric acid and perhaps see the pH drop to about 3.6, while the TA would rise to 9.
 Adding more tartaric may lower the pH more, but you will start to see some resistance to further pH changes as the TA value now goes above 9.
 And usually going above 9 g/L in TA is to be avoided.

 High pH, high TA

 You can add tartaric acid here as well, but the buffer level will be higher.
 If you have a pH 4.0 wine whose TA is already 9, you are going to encounter more resistance to pH change.
 You might find that adding 4 g/L of tartaric only brings the pH down less than 0.2 units, while your TA soars to 13 g/L.